abdfnx/vscode-server/README.md

-	USER root # to get permissions to install packages and such RUN # the installation process for software needed USER vscode-server # to restore permissions for the web interface
+	USER root # to get permissions to install packages and such RUN # the installation process for software needed USER workspace # to restore permissions for the web interface

 	```
 - For additional possibilities, please consult the `Dockerfile` for OpenVSCode Server at https://github.com/gitpod-io/openvscode-releases/